neuraldevx/neuraldevx/README.md

 ## what i’m building now
 - polishing my portfolio and adding fresh projects
-- working on tildra, a browser extension that uses ai to summarize long form articles and more...
+- working on **tildra**, a browser extension that uses ai to summarize long form articles and more...

 ---